thefrenchman1/Code-Knowledge-Quiz/README.md

   To test it out, do this:

   ```
-  Check out the deployed site to check it out!
+  Check out the deployed site to test it!
   ```